 Locrating is the UK's most popular and trusted school guide; it allows you to view inspection reports, admissions data, exam results, catchment areas, league tables, school reviews,

-neighbourhood information, carry school comparisons and much more.
-Below is some useful summary information regarding Hollinsclough Church of England Academy, but to see all our data you need to click the blue button at the bottom of the page to view Hollinsclough Church of England Academy
+To see all our data you need to click the blue button at the bottom of this page to view Hollinsclough Church of England Academy

 on our interactive map.

 Everyone is welcome at Hollinsclough, it is a happy place to be.

 Many things make this school unique, which is why many families travel long distances to attend.
 The staff are nurturing and caring.
 Pupils feel part of a 'big family' and say that they all get along well with each other.

 As one parent, typical of many, said 'the children are friends with all children of all ages, the older ones help the younger ones and the younger ones know they are supported and look up to the older ones.'

 Staff take the time to get to know the pupils well and want them to do their best.
 Pupils know that staff will help them in any way if they need it.